mattmorgante/laravel-vegaroo/readme.md

 - deploy and debug on mobile devices

+- Get good data and lots of it.
+The core product is data

 * Article: meal-planning (why you should make two servings of any dinner, bring it for lunch the next day)
 * Article: best grains